Keyboard shortcuts

 File Types

-This repository uses two first-class file extensions:
+This repository uses these first-class file identities:

 • .str for Strata source.